Cordarrelle Patterson Player Prop Bets for NFL Week 8 | Atlanta vs. Carolina 10/31/2021

 Matchup vs. Carolina

-- Over his two career matchups against the Panthers, Patterson averaged 0.5 rushing yards per game, 45.0 fewer yards than his over/under in Sunday's game.
+- Patterson's 0.5 rushing yards per game in his two career matchups against the Panthers are 45.0 fewer yards than his over/under in Sunday's game.

 - Note: Patterson's stats vs. Panthers date back to 2016.